esentri/domainlifecycles/readme_building_blocks.md

 ### Implementation suggestions with NitroX DLC

-+ Drivers/ApplicationServices should implement `nitrox.dlc.domain.types.ApplicationService` or `nitrox.dlc.domain.types.Driver`.
++ Drivers/ApplicationServices should implement `io.domainlifecycles.domain.types.ApplicationService` or `io.domainlifecycles.domain.types.Driver`.
 + Make sure not to mix up or get confused about ApplicationServices and DomainServices.
 + Keep the Drivers/ApplicationServices slim.
 + Make sure Drivers/ApplicationServices do not contain any domain logic.
 No domain specific decisions should be implemented here,